 Nevada has strict laws prohibiting various types of behaviors that the state considers to be dangerous.
 The laws related to crimes against public health and safety are found in Chapter 202 of Nevada’s penal code, which is found in Title 15.
 Crimes are divided into subcategories within Chapter 202 based on the nature of the offense that presents a risk to the public.

-One subcategory of offenses that has been made illegal within Chapter 202 is offenses related to explosives and to bomb threats.
+One subcategory of offenses that have been made illegal within Chapter 202 is offenses related to explosives and to bomb threats.
 While there are some lawful uses of explosives, and lawful reasons to ship or transport explosives, there are also many illegal reasons to possess explosives.
-The subcategory of Chapter 202 related to explosives both establishes when it is permissible to transport or receive explosive devices as well as when it is a crime to become involved with the transport or receipt of these devices.
+The subcategory of Chapter 202 related to explosives both establish when it is permissible to transport or receive explosive devices as well as when it is a crime to become involved with the transport or receipt of these devices.

 If you have been accused of unlawful behavior in connection with the transport or receipt of explosives, you need to get legal help from a Vegas criminal defense lawyer who understands these types of cases and who can help you to develop a sound legal strategy.
 Crimes related to explosives are taken very seriously under the law in Nevada and your future hangs in the balance once you have been accused of wrongdoing.